...

 Stroll Rua de Santa Catarina

-Shop for souvenirs or try some traditional Portuguese dishes before enjoying a leisurely stroll along this colorful avenue – one of the best ways to experience Porto in 2 days!
+Shop for souvenirs or stop by a cafe for some traditional Portuguese dishes.
+It’s one of the best ways to experience Porto in 2 days!

 Love food?
 Walk the city while sampling the cusine and wine of Porto with a local on a food tour.